-Listen as students share to assess student understanding of SEL: Self-Management focus and ability to respond to partner's conversations and use complete sentences.
-At the end of the time period, thank the student for sharing and remind them to practice their self-management.
+Give students time to share with a partner.
+Listen as students share to assess student understanding of SEL: Self-Management focus and ability to build on others' talk in conversations and speak in complete sentences.
+At the end of the time period, thank the students for sharing and remind them to practice their self-management.